-You could also include a list of products available in your dental practice; however, the nature of dental treatment keeps most business owners from using this section of their Google My Business profile.
+You could also include a list of products available in your dental practice; however, the nature of dental treatment keeps most business owners from using this section of their Google Business Profile profile.
 You could accidentally set the wrong expectations considering that each patient requires personalized treatment.

 You can also add an opening date to give a little more background to your patients.
 Patients and users value experience.
 Knowing that you have been serving the community for however long, you have with your dental health knowledge will add value to the service you provide.
 If you are offering services from several locations, you can assign labels to each office to organize them.

-This shorter section focused on lesser-used functionalities from a Google My Business profile.
+This shorter section focused on lesser-used functionalities from a Google Business Profile profile.
 They help potential patients engage with you from a search page, optimizing your dental marketing strategy by streamlining the user experience and improving your services and brand’s appreciation.

 Media and user engagement

-So far, we have shown you how to add information that is very unlikely to change often, but we mentioned at the beginning that running a successful and optimized Google My Business profile was more than populating it with the information once and leaving it unattended.
+So far, we have shown you how to add information that is very unlikely to change often, but we mentioned at the beginning that running a successful and optimized Google Business Profile profile was more than populating it with the information once and leaving it unattended.